 Is the Church then in our families?
 We are getting close to the correct answer here.
 In a sense a family can foster the teachings of the Savior better than any other institution.
 In large measure the Church exists to strengthen families.
 I wish to define family very broadly.
 In the Church we have traditional families and single-parent families.
-Each single is considered in a sense to be a Church family.
-We also have ward families in which the bishop is a spiritual father.
-Because of the erosion of family life and family values, we frequently hear urgent pleas requesting the Church to take over as an organization more activities that were formerly looked upon as family activities.
-An example of this are the super youth activities, some of which have taken the youth at great expense and considerable risk to far distant places.
-I fear that in more than a few instances the cost of local Church sponsored teenage and single adult activities may have prevented some families from having vacations or other activities together.
+Furthermore, each single member is considered to be, in a sense, a Church family.
+We also have ward families in which the bishop serves as a spiritual father.

-We also hear requests for a new program for that group or a new organization for this group or a new activity for the other group.
-We already have the new program.
-It is called the family.
-It includes family prayer, family scripture study, family home evening, and family loyalty.
-I wonder if our maturing youth can hold everything together without daily prayer and daily scripture study.
-The family is the best environment to encourage both.
-It is my opinion that many Church-sponsored activities could yield to family activities when there is a conflict.
-I believe parents have the right to decide in those conflicts.
-I say this because I am persuaded that family activities can be more effective in fostering the eternal values of love, honesty, chastity, industry, self-worth, and personal integrity than any other institution.
+Because of the erosion of family life and family values, we frequently hear urgent pleas requesting the Church as an organization to take over activities formerly considered family activities.
+I wonder if our maturing youth can hold everything together without family home evening, daily prayer, and daily scripture study.
+I say this because I am persuaded that family activities can be more effective in fostering the eternal values of love, loyalty, honesty, chastity, industry, self-worth, and personal integrity than any other institution.

-Lou Holtz, a successful football coach from Notre Dame, recently stated:
+Lou Holtz, the successful football coach from Notre Dame, stated:

 The family is where our healthy values are formed and shaped.
 I know no greater challenge or more important role in life than in preparing our children to take their places as contributing citizens.
 We cannot relinquish this most important responsibility to gang leaders, drug leaders or even our own government.
 Nothing can destroy individuals or our country as quickly as drugs.
 It is not confined to a segment of our society, and it has created more damage than anything else I have witnessed in my lifetime.
 I have never heard a successful man or woman get up and say, "I owe my success to drugs and alcohol."
 Yet I know thousands of people who have said publicly or in the press that they have ruined their lives because of drugs and alcohol.
-Suffice it to say government can't stop it, police can't, but the family can.
+Suffice it to say, government can't stop it, police can't, but the family can.

-Because of the complexity of the drug/ alcohol problem, some may feel that it is an oversimplification to say strong family leadership can solve the problem.
-Certainly not all families can, but I am persuaded that families with enough internal caring, discipline, commitment, and love, somehow, someway, can handle the majority of their problems.
-However strong or weak the family may be, it can usually provide a better solution to most challenges than can any other institution in society or the government no matter how well intentioned they may be.
-I believe the principle reason a caring family is the best antidote for drug and alcohol abuse and other problems is that unqualified love can flow from kinship relationships.
-In successful families there is usually a strong caring head.
-Ideally this would be a holder of the priesthood whose power and influence is maintained by "persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned" (D&C 121:41).
+Because of the complexity of the problem of drug and alcohol abuse, some may feel that it is an oversimplification to say that strong family leadership can solve the problem.
+Certainly not all families can, but I am persuaded that families with enough internal caring, discipline, commitment, and love somehow, someway, can handle the majority of their problems.
+However strong or weak the family may be, it can usually provide a better solution to most challenges than can any other institution in society or the government no matter how well intentioned it may be.

+I believe that the principle reason that a caring family is the best antidote for drug and alcohol abuse and other problems is that unqualified love can flow from kinship relationships.
+Successful families usually have a strong, caring head.
+Ideally this would be a holder of the priesthood whose power and influence is maintained "by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned" (D&C 121:41).

-The home priesthood is desirable because whomsoever is blessed by this power, God will bless.
+Priesthood is desirable because whomsoever is blessed by this power, God will bless.
 But there have been many successful caring heads of families who are mothers, grandmothers, and others.
 What seems to distinguish a successful family is that the members of the family continue to care.
-They just don't give up.
+They don't give up.
 They never quit.
 They hang together through hardships and death and other problems.

-We know of a large close-knit family that is wonderfully successful in holding everything together.
+I know of a close-knit family that is wonderfully successful in keeping everyone together.
 When the parents feel they are losing influence with teenagers, the help of cousins is enlisted to exert some counter peer pressure.